What should your next fitness goal be? Take the quiz.

-One of the perks of owning a Peloton Bike or Bike+ is the ability to ride any time you want.
+One of the perks of owning Peloton equipment is the ability to get in a great, guided workout anytime.
 That is, unless you’re not the only one in your household who’s a member of the Peloton community.
-With many families now working and learning from home, making sure everyone gets a chance to ride can be tricky.
+We get it—Peloton classes are so much fun that making sure everyone gets a chance to use your Bike, Bike+.
+Tread, Tread+, or Row can be tricky.
 How do you keep things fair?
 What if two people want to take the same live class?
-And how do you deal when everybody has wildly different Bike settings?
-We went straight to our Members to get their best—and sometimes cheekiest—tips for creating a family Bike schedule.
+And how do you deal when everybody has wildly different settings?
+We went straight to our Members to get their best—and sometimes cheekiest—tips for creating a household Peloton schedule.
+Plus, learn how Peloton membership sharing for households works, so you and your loved ones can level up your fitness together.

-(One note: While reading through these tips, keep in mind that there are minimum height, weight, and age requirements for using the Bike.)
+(One note: While reading through these tips, keep in mind that there are minimum height, weight, and age requirements for using the Bike/Bike+, Tread/Tread+, and Row.)

 Fam With a Plan